galtzo-floss/late_template/README.md

 ## 🔧 Basic Usage

-eLateTemplate helps you interactively sync content from a template README (left) into a target README (right), chunk by chunk, with fine-grained control over how differences are applied.
+LateTemplate helps you interactively sync content from a template README (left) into a target README (right), chunk by chunk, with fine-grained control over how differences are applied.

 - Left = the template file you want to pull content from
 - Right = your target README that will be updated